ecquack/Project68/README.md

 Note that the MC68008FN is no longer in production, but at this time (August, 2025) it is not difficult to find them on eBay for around USD$30 with shipping.

+## PROJECT STATUS

+The schematic capture is all but complete.
+I'm planning to try the autorouter on this one, as I would find it tedious to hand route the large memory bus between the three main chips.

+I wrote the PIC18 80 column video code and the PS/2 keyboard handler code back in 2010 and posted them to the CCS C compiler forum.
+They were tested on a single sided PIC18F26K11 board that I milled on my CNC machine back in the day.

+Once the layout is complete I plan to have assembled boards made for my by JLCPCB.
+The first step in debugging is to see if I can bit-bang the memory interface to read and write from the SRAM.
+The next step is to load a tiny test program into the 68000 to prove that it's working.